 What It’s Like to Be an Enneagram 6

-Most Enneagram Type 6s do have strong beliefs and ideas; they still want validation in these ideas.
+Most Enneagram Type 6s do have strong beliefs and ideas; they still want validation of these ideas.
 An enneagram six can have a challenging time being in tune with their inner thoughts because they can be conscientious about what others are thinking.

-Type 6s also want to create the image that they have everything put together perfectly in their life.
+Type 6s also want to create the image that everything is put together perfectly in their life.
 To do this, 6s will seek to connect with authority figures to feel more credible and secure in their decisions.
 They usually cannot strongly rely on their thoughts and ideas, so they are more likely to depend on authority figures or friends.

 Despite their fears, type 6s are incredibly hardworking, thoughtful, organized, and kind to others.
 They try their best to prepare for any situation, so they often think meticulously about different situations.

 Even though type 6s might sound like they aren’t exactly sure what they want, deep down, they want to provide safety and security for themselves and those around them.
-This type will go to great lengths to do so and remain loyal to their word, those around them, and their actions.
+This type will go to great lengths to remain loyal to their word, those around them, and their actions.
 An Enneagram Type 6 are great friends and care deeply about their relationships.